JekaNS/redis_keyspace_amqp/README.md

   connecting to RabbitMQ over SSL/TLS

-After downloading and extracting the source from a tarball to a directory , the commands to build rabbitmq-c on most systems are:
+After downloading and extracting the source from a tarball to a directory , the commands to build libredis_keyspace_amqp on most systems are:

     mkdir build && cd build